Consider a two-dimensional, plane stress problem involving a long rectangular beam subjected to uniform tensile forces at both ends, as shown below.

 Using Hooke’s law for plane stress, the strains are given by

-From the strain–displacement relations,
+From the strain–displacement relations, we obtain the displacement gradients:

 Integrating these expressions with respect to their respective variables gives